SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 | 2-series    | 1024 samples |  No             |             17 bits  | 0/1/2/4/8/16x |
 | EA-series   | 1024 samples |  No             |             17 bits  | 0/1/2/4/8/16x |

-**WARNING** trying to take 17-bit readings on a 2-series/EA-series will tale a long time for each sample.
+**WARNING** trying to take 17-bit readings on a 2-series/EA-series will take a long time for each sample.
 If the sample is changing, the results will be garbage.
-**WARNING** Extreme attention is resuired to make the least significant bits meaningful, especially when oversampling at decimating to 17 bits.
+**WARNING** Extreme attention is required to make the least significant bits meaningful, especially when oversampling and decimating to 17 bits.
 This means very careful hardware design.
-Otherwise, you will be very accurately measuring the noise and error courses.
+Otherwise, you will be very accurately measuring the noise and error sources.
 I am praying that the EA-series will have AVDD on a separate power domain and invite us to filter it further to improve analog stability.
 In any event, quality external ADC reference is recommended when high accuracy is required.

 ```c++
   int32_t adc_reading = analogReadEnh(PIN_PD2, 13); //be sure to choose a pin with ADC support.
 The Dx-series and tinyAVR have ADC on very different sets of pins.